progressivetech/net.ourpowerbase.remoteform/docs/api.md

 it your own function names instead of the default ones.
 Or you can pick out a field type you want to cusotmize or even a field key and only change the behavior for that one.

+Here's an example of overriding createFieldFunc to change the list of groups displayed when a profile includes groups.

+function myCreateFieldDiv(key, def, type, createFieldFunc, wrapFieldFunc) {
+if (key == 'group_id') {
+def.options = {
+1: "Group one",
+2: "group two"
+}
+}
+var field = createFieldFunc(key, def, type);
+if (field === null) {
+return null;
+}
+return wrapFieldFunc(key, def, field);
+}

+Once you have defined this function, you could pass in the paramter:

+createFieldDivFunc: myCreateFieldDiv

+to your remoteFormConfig.

 ### getType

 ```getType(def)```